Table of Contents:

 This is even more important when solo motorcycle touring.

-Put it on your motorcycle touring checklist to ensure you take an hour to get your emergency contacts in order and develop a plan for what you will do if the worst comes to the worst.
+Get your emergency contacts in order and develop a plan for what you will do if the worst comes to the worst.

 - Toilet paper (because a motorcycle touring checklist isn’t complete if it doesn’t include emergency toilet paper!)